sumit-AZ/LlamaIndex_IN_CML_AMP/Readme.md

-# Chat with your doc
+# Chat with your documents

 > **IMPORTANT**: Please read the following before proceeding.
 This AMP includes or otherwise depends on certain third party software packages.
 Information about such third party software packages are made available in the notice file associated with this AMP.
 By configuring and launching this AMP, you will cause such third party software packages to be downloaded and installed into your environment, in some instances, from third parties' websites.
 For each third party software package, please see the notice file and the applicable websites for more information, including the applicable license terms.